tylermystery/builder/spec_sheet.md

 The card's price, duration, and description change instantly when a new option is selected from the dropdown.
 Image Galleries: Each card features an interactive image gallery, with left and right arrows appearing on hover to cycle through all available images fetched from Cloudinary.
 Detailed View: Clicking an event card opens a larger modal (majority of screen, same aspect ratio as cards) showing the full description, editable options and quantity, with a save button to apply changes to the cart/state.
+Card Interaction Model:

+- **Main Card Body Click:** Clicking on the main body of a card (image or text area) that is not another interactive element will open the detailed modal view.
+- **Icon/Button Clicks:** Clicking specific icon buttons (`heart`, `edit`, `promote/demote`, emoji reactions, etc.) will perform only their specific actions and will **not** open the modal.
+- **Favorites Carousel Scrolling:** Using the mouse wheel while the cursor is over the "Your Selections" carousel will scroll it horizontally.

 Favoriting & Locking:
 Users can select an event's specific variation by clicking a heart icon, which adds it to the "Your Selections" carousel.
 The event card in the main catalog will then auto-select the next available variation.